About Hand-Woven Rug

 » Largest Persian Rug

-The history of Persian Rugs (Persian Carpet) -a culmination of artistic magnificence- dates back to 2,500 years ago.
+The history of Hand Woven Rugs -a culmination of artistic magnificence- dates back to 2,500 years ago.

-The Iranians were among the pioneer carpet weavers of the ancient civilizations, having achieved a superlative degree of perfection through centuries of creativity and ingenuity.
+The Persians and Turks were among the pioneer carpet weavers of the ancient civilizations, having achieved a superlative degree of perfection through centuries of creativity and ingenuity.
 The skill of carpet weaving has been handed down by fathers to their sons, who built upon those skills and in turn handed them down to their offspring as a closely guarded family secret.
-To trace the history of Persian carpet is to follow a path of cultural growth of one of the greatest civilizations the world has ever seen.
+To trace the history of the rug is to follow a path of cultural growth of two of the greatest civilizations the world has ever seen.

-From being simple articles of need, floor and entrance coverings to protect the nomadic tribesmen from the cold and damp, the increasing beauty of the Persian carpets found them new owners - kings and noblemen, who looked upon them as signs of wealth, prestige and distinction.
+From being simple articles of need, floor and entrance coverings to protect the nomadic tribesmen from the cold and damp, the increasing beauty of the rug found them new owners - kings and noblemen, who looked upon them as signs of wealth, prestige, and distinction.

 Type of rug